archesproject/arches-docs/docs/developing/vue/arches-vue-integration.md

 ## Example Arches Vue Component Integration

 Below is an example of creating a new plugin for Arches.
-This example includes import patterns, TypeScript patters, internationalization, the composition API, single-file components, and Vue/Knockout integration
+This example includes import patterns, TypeScript patterns, internationalization, the composition API, single-file components, and Vue/Knockout integration

 ```
 // media/js/views/components/plugins/my-plugin.js